People with diabetes can have nerve problems. This condition is called diabetic neuropathy.

 Your doctor can give you medicines to help with some of these symptoms.

 - Your provider may give you medicines to help with problems digesting food or having a bowel movement.

 - Other medicines can help with erection problems.

 Learn how to take care of your feet.
 Ask your provider:

 - To check your feet.
-These exams can find small infections.
+These exams can find small injuries or infections.
 They can also keep foot injuries from getting worse.

 - About ways to protect your feet if the skin is very dry, such as using a skin moisturizer.

 - To teach you how to check for foot problems at home and what you should do when you spot problems.